Take to the Skies!

 I carry on me …

 - long and short-acting insulin in Frio wallets

 - two glucometers

 I also check ahead to make sure that the country I am flying to has access to the type of insulin I need and that I can get a hold of test strips.
 I google for everything.
 It’s probably obsessive, but I want to minimize my stress as much as possible.

-Before I was diagnosed, I felt free to go just about anywhere and since my diagnosis, I haven’t let diabetes stop me — I’ve just adapted.
-Being diagnosed as a LADA Type 1 eight years ago, my onset was slow.
+Before I was diagnosed, I felt free to go just about anywhere and since my diagnosis, I haven’t let diabetes stop me—I’ve just adapted.
+Being diagnosed as a latent autoimmune diabetes in adults (LADA) type 1 eight years ago, my onset was slow.
 For the first six years, traveling meant making sure I had all my own food with me and only staying in places where I could cook for myself.
 When I did go out to eat I always called ahead.
-I was managing my levels by staying as low carb as possible and had quite a few food sensitivities, so sometimes eating out was a tough call.
+I was managing my blood glucose levels by staying as low carb as possible and had quite a few food sensitivities, so sometimes eating out was a tough call.
 I always thought that when I went on insulin things would get tougher.
 I was wrong.
 Insulin has actually made traveling so much easier.

 I don’t eat everything I bring but I’d rather be safe than sorry, so I try to always pack these easy-to-travel items.

 - I usually bake myself a low-carb egg and veggie quiche.

 - I bring homemade almond and sesame crackers to last the trip with an avocado (or two).